abhimanyu003/sttr/README.md

 # Featured On

-These are the few places where `sttr` got featured, many thanks to everyone.
+These are the few locations where `sttr` was highlighted, many thanks to all of you.
-If you have talked about `sttr` in your blog/video feel to add that to the list.
+Please feel free to add any blogs/videos you may have made that discuss `sttr` to the list.

 * [YouTube: The Giants of Open Source - DevOps Paradox](https://youtu.be/4nFRKbY_HVE?t=2529?ref=abhimanyu003/sttr)
 * [Terminal Trove - Tool of the Week](https://terminaltrove.com/sttr/?ref=abhimanyu003/sttr)